vlang/v/doc/docs.md

 import net.http

 if resp := http.get('https://google.com') {
-	println(resp.text) // resp is a http.Response, not an optional
+	println(resp.body) // resp is a http.Response, not an optional
 } else {
 	println(err)
 }